 Through the device handle, the application can open and close the device.
 When the device is opened, it will detect whether the device has been initialized.
 If it is not initialized, the initialization interface will be called by default to initialize the device.
-Open the device by using the following function:
+Open the device with the following function:

-rt_err_t rt_device_open(rt_device_t dev, rt_uint16_t oflags) Parameter Description
+rt_err_t rt_device_open(rt_device_t dev, rt_uint16_t oflags)

+Parameter Describe

+dev The device handle